russellrobinson/generic-linked-list/README.md

 The documentation is generated using [TypeDoc](https://www.npmjs.com/package/typedoc) using comments in the source code.

-My github page contains the documentation and is [the best place to start](https://russellrobinson.github.io/generic-linked-list/classes/linked_list.LinkedList.html).
+The project's GitHub page contains the documentation and is [the best place to start](https://russellrobinson.github.io/generic-linked-list/classes/linked_list.LinkedList.html).

 ## Example code
 To access example code that actually runs: